adamluckydo/ontology/3_Buddhism/Buddhism.md

 It _is_ a bit funny (but not contradictory) how the Buddha preached generosity while living on alms.

-And in meditation, the Buddha discovered eight states of meditative collectedness and bliss he called the "Jhanas".
+And in meditation, the Buddha recommended eight states of meditative collectedness and bliss he called the "Jhanas".
 There are four "form" Jhanas, in which you can still sense your body, but in which the entire felt sense of the body becomes unified.
 In that unified sensation, each Jhana has a prominent factor:

 - 1st Jhana: Pleasure
 - 2nd Jhana: Happiness